botworld-wiki/beatburger.github.io/pages/bosses.md

 layout: breadcrumbs
 permalink: /bosses
 title: "Bosses: uniques, megas, or roaming ones"
-description: "They are special challenging enemies that can be found throughout Botworld"
+description: "They are special challenging enemies that can be found throughout Botworld.
+Megas:
+Giant bots that can appear as bosses on Danger Zones or as Contract objectives - Roaming Super Bots or Unique Bandits will grant a Codex achievement - Super Bots have 50% stun resistance and immune to Hack"
 breadcrumbs:
   Botworld: "/#botworld"
   Exploring: "/exploring"